This is the kind of bread that makes a sandwich exceptional.

 I really only started making this bread because I was churning so much cultured raw butter that I needed a use for my very tangy and delicious raw buttermilk.
 Buttermilk is the only hydrator in this recipe, besides the sourdough starter, and it adds a richness, more protein, and a lot more tang to this dough.

 The tangy buttermilk flavor is balanced perfectly by the soft mild oats and earthy sweetness of the honey.

-Because your buttermilk will undoubtedly be a different consistency than mine, I am including a range of measurement.
-Please start slowly with 75% of the buttermilk, then if needed, add in more buttermilk a little at time until all the dry ingredients are moistened sufficiently.
+Because your buttermilk will undoubtedly be a different consistency than mine, I am including a range of measurements.
+Start slowly with 75% of the buttermilk, then if needed add in more a little at a time until all the dry ingredients are moistened sufficiently.

-This recipe yields two standard sandwich sized bread loaves.
-Perfect for the big and busy family who make a lot of sandwiches, breakfast toast, and French toast.
+This recipe yields two standard sandwich-sized bread loaves.
+Perfect for the big and busy family who makes a lot of sandwiches, breakfast toast, and French toast.
 This bread also freezes really well so you can have one prepared in advance, or one for you now and one to give away!

 The Night Before

 Sweet and tangy buttermilk sourdough with honey and oats is the sliceable sandwich loaf you've been dreaming about!

 300 grams of bread flour and 300 grams of whole wheat flour can be substituted for the sifted whole wheat.